angular/angular/adev/src/content/introduction/essentials/conditionals-and-loops.md

 }
 ```

 In this example, Angular only renders the `<button>` element if the `isAdmin` property is true.
-Otherwise, it does not appear in the page.
+Otherwise, it does not appear page.

 ### `@else` block